Faizan9-ai/Tour-Pricing-Optimization-Demand-Forecasting-System-using-Machine-Learning/README.md

-# Travel Triangle Tour Package Price Prediction
+# Tour Pricing Optimization & Demand Forecasting System using Machine Learning
 ## Project Overview

 #### The Travel Triangle Price Prediction App is a complete end-to-end machine learning project that predicts the price of India tour packages based on features such as destination, duration, travel type, hotel rating, number of travelers, and more.